intasect/cordysemailiocon/trunk/README.txt

 ====================================
-Welcome to the Cordys File Connector
+Welcome to the Cordys E-mail IO Connector
 ====================================
-Cordys connector for reading and writing files.
-Supports simple flat files and XML files.
-Also file copying, moving and deletion are supported.
+This connector can be used to react to inbound mail traffic.
+Sometimes you need to start a flow (or call any web service) based on an email that was received.
+You'd also like to get the details of an attachment, parse it and get data from it to feed to the process.
+This is all possible with this connector.
+The second feature for this connector is that it is also able to send mails.
+It is compatible with the standard Cordys email web services, so it can function as a substitute for the standard Cordys email connector.

 License (see also LICENSE.txt)
 ==============================
-Collective work: Copyright 2005 Cordys R&D B.V.
+Collective work: Copyright 2007 Cordys R&D B.V.

 Licensed to Cordys R&D B.V. under one or more contributor license agreements.
 See the NOTICE file distributed with this work for additional information